karstdiver/astropy-projects/README.md

 <!-- Optional -->
 ## License
-This project is open source and available under the [...
-License]().
+This project is open source and available under the MIT License.

+## Copyright
+Copyright (c) 2021 Karst Diver

 <!-- You don't have to include all sections - just the one's relevant to your project -->